ajbar7/allan-toolkit-test/docs/index.md

 The Open Data Toolkit can help, with simple and practical information on how your agency can make its data open, and why it’s worth doing.

-The toolkit is compromised of four sections:
+The toolkit is comprised of four sections:

 * **Getting started**
 * **Planning**